t-affeldt/climate_api/ROADMAP.md

 - Make switches between effects more smooth
 - Adjust size of particle boxes based on player speed
 - Create conditions for time of day, annual progression, biome filters
-- Fork lightning so that it uses skylayer
 - Support for sail boats mod

 ## Future Plans & Ideas